tomal02/CV/README.md

 | **Eternal Note** | Eternal Note (named for the endless list they appear on) was my first venture into JavaScript | JavaScript | PostgreSQL | SCSS |

 ## Work Experience

+**Miesh** (February 2022 to October 2022)
+_Full Stack Developer_

+- Led creation and maintenance of CI/CD deployment workflow for all microservices & platform across Heroku and Digital Ocean
+- Created a frontend integration platform using MUI whilst following SAP styling guidelines, also created an accompanying backend microservice managing Mongo DB collections of user settings, layouts etc
+- Created an onboarding flow, using the MERN stack, which utilised progressive disclosure and featured a complete RESTful CRUD API
+- Built an e-learning platform featuring full user auth, course creation, video & article courses and completely responsive UI

 **Day/Swing Trader**